ott-lang/ott/README.md

 </table>

 <p>
-(all files except the proof scripts are generated from the Ott sources)
 <br></br>
 (*) These systems would need explicit alpha conversion in the rules to capture the intended semantics using the fully concrete representation.
 </p>